anenadic/committee-task-forces-templates/task-force-charter-template.md

   - producing the final report
 - Co-chair, responsible for:
   - alternating the duties of organising and charing the task force meetings with the chair
-  - stepping in for the chair for other tasks when the chair is not available
+  - stepping in for the chair and helping with other tasks when the chair is not available
 - Member, responsible for:
   - Attending the task force meetings, participating in discussions and decisions of the task force, and contributing to the tasks